-Barrett & Farahany, LLP's skilled Atlanta discrimination attorneys have just won a $2.225 million verdict in the groundbreaking devious defecator case that has captured national attention and headlines.
+Barrett & Farahany's skilled Atlanta discrimination attorneys have just won a $2.225 million verdict in the groundbreaking devious defecator case that has captured national attention and headlines.

 This verdict marks a resounding victory for workers' rights, as it sets an important precedent for protecting workers' genetic information and holding employers responsible for violating workers' federally protected rights under GINA (the Genetic Information Nondiscrimination Act of 2008).

 Background on the Case

 The skilled Atlanta discrimination attorneys at Barrett & Farahany have just won a $2.2M verdict in the GINA devious defecator case.
 Here's why this is a resounding victory for workers' rights.